Mobile applications, or mobile apps, have a great potential to boost your business because:

 As part of their conversational commerce strategy, e-commerce firms use messaging apps such as Whatsapp and websites to engage with, and sell products to, customers.

-According to McKinsey, around one third of US consumers are happy to have the option of completing their transactions on several channels.5 And because people carry their phones everywhere, they can buy from anywhere they are.
-So developing a mobile app will further strengthen your omnichannel customer engagement and boost sales.
+According to McKinsey, around one-third of US consumers are happy to have the option of completing their transactions on several channels.4 And because people carry their phones everywhere, they can buy from anywhere they are.
+So, developing a mobile app will further strengthen your omnichannel customer engagement and boost sales.

 2. Personalized sales/marketing

-According to PwC,6 around one third of customers are willing to pay more for products if online sellers provide personalized sales/marketing efforts such as:
+According to PwC,5 around one third of customers are willing to pay more for products if online sellers provide personalized sales/marketing efforts such as:

-• Providing users an easy check-out by storing customer data, such as their address.
+- Providing users with an easy check-out by storing customer data, such as their address.

 Mobile apps are suitable places for automating all these tasks since:

-• You can deploy mobile app chatbots: That can send personalized notifications and help customers to find products in the form of sales chatbots.
+- You can deploy mobile app chatbots that can send personalized notifications and help customers find products in the form of sales chatbots.

 3. Automated customer service